sujelss-blip/sales-dashboard-excel/README.md

 - The West region leads in both sales and profit.
 - Profit margins vary significantly across categories, highlighting inefficiencies.
 ---
+### ❓ Business Questions Answered

+- Which region generates the highest sales and profit?
+- Which categories are driving losses?
+- Where are profit margins the lowest?
+- Which region is the most efficient?
 ## 🚀 Overview

 This dashboard analyzes sales performance across regions and categories, helping identify profitability trends and loss-making products.

 ---
+### 📂 Dataset

+- Sample Superstore dataset
+- Includes sales, profit, and product category data
+- Commonly used for data analysis and visualization projects

 ## 📈 Key Features